HJBerwick/HJBerwick.github.io/_posts/2024-05-30-image-search-engine.md

 We now have all of the information about the eight most similar images to our search image.
 Let's see how well it worked by plotting those images.

-We plot them in order from most similar to least similar, and include the cosine distance score for reference (smaller is closer, or more similar).
+We plot them in order from most similar to least similar and include the cosine distance score for reference (smaller is closer, or more similar).

 ```python
 # plot search results